tisdadd/practical-programming-tic-tac-toe-tables/docs/mechanics/README.md

     - How could this be implemented?
 - What should the final display look like?
 - What should be refactored (the code changed to be more readable or efficient)?
-- Does it count as either player playing in the status that it is currently in?
+- Does it count as either player starting in the status that it is currently in?